Bitcoin Design NL - Mark & Erik Vlaswinkel Brothers

 Maybe El Salvador or something… they would like to have a really big sculpture somewhere over there.
 That would be nice.

-When asked about dreams, they don’t talk about galleries in New York or million-dollar sales.
-They want to see their sculpture in El Salvador, where Bitcoin is actually money, not just an investment.
+They don’t talk about galleries in New York or million-dollar sales.
+They want to see their sculpture in El Salvador, where Bitcoin is actually money.
 Maybe gift one to Bukele.
 Maybe have it in a public square.

 Simple dreams from guys who aren’t trying to be the next Banksy.

 Erik and Mark aren’t trying to revolutionize art.
 They’re not quitting their jobs tomorrow.
 They’re not moving to Bitcoin Beach.